Bili-Sakura/OpenEarthMap-SAR-diffusers/README.md

 ## Dataset
 <div align="justify">
 <p>
 The <a href="https://arxiv.org/abs/2501.10891v2">OpenEarthMap-SAR</a> is a synthetic aperture radar (SAR) benchmark dataset for global high-resolution land cover mapping under all weather conditions.
 The dataset consists of 1.5 million segments of 5033 aerial and satellite images covering 35 regions from Japan, France and the USA; and with partially manually annotated labels and fully pseudo labels of 8 land cover classes.
 Each image has a size of 1024x1024 pixels at a ground sampling distance of 0.15m--0.5m.
-The dataset has been made publicly available and can be downloaded from <a href="https://zenodo.org/records/14622048">Zenodo</a>.
-A detailed description of the dataset can be found <a href="https://arxiv.org/abs/2501.10891v2">here</a>.
+The dataset has been made publicly available at <a href="https://zenodo.org/records/14622048">Zenodo</a>, where you can download it.
+Below are examples of the OpenEarthMap-SAR dataset.
 </p>
 <p><img src="docs/examples-min.png"></p>
 </div>